YuriPerro/myloc/README.md

 #### 🍎 iOS

- **Before, change device type in the section 'ios.sim.debug' on the package.json file to your ios emulator name.**
+ **Before, change device type in the section 'ios.sim.debug' on the package.json file, to your ios emulator name.**

 - Generate build with ```detox build --configuration ios.sim.debug```
 - Then, Run e2e tests with ```detox test -c ios.sim.debug```

 #### 🤖 Android

- **Before, change device avdName in the section 'android.emu.debug' on the package.json file to your android emulator name.**
+ **Before, change device avdName in the section 'android.emu.debug' on the package.json file, to your android emulator name.**

 - Generate build with ```detox build --configuration android.emu.debug```
 - Then, Run e2e tests with ```detox test -c android.emu.debug```